littlebizzy/slickstack/php-fpm/index.md

 ### Custom Files

-*Files used by current SlickStack installation that may be altered by LittleBizzy or Ubuntu for better performance.*
+*Live configuration files and boilerplates used by current SlickStack installation that may be altered by LittleBizzy or Ubuntu for better performance.*

 * <a href="/php-fpm/php-fpm-conf.txt">php-fpm-conf.txt</a>
 * <a href="/php-fpm/php-ini.txt">php-ini.txt</a>